SESARLab/mfh-dl-performace-testing/thesis.md

 - 512 GiB storage
 - Debian GNU/Linux 11 (bullseye) operative system.

-With the machine properly provisioned I had to replicate the MIND Foods HUB environment; this was achieved by using a dockerized multi-node Hadoop cluster configured as close as possible to the one running in production.
+With the machine adequately provisioned, I had to replicate the MIND Foods HUB environment; this was achieved by using a dockerized multi-node Hadoop cluster configured as close as possible to the one running in production.
 The Hadoop cluster is composed by: